anelguel/designing-data-intensive-apps/Chapter4.md

 WSDL enables code generation so that a client can access a remote service using local classes and method calls.
 WSDL is not designed to be human readable and SOAP messages are often too complex to construct manually, therefore a lot of SOAP users rely heavily on tool support, code generation and IDEs.

 RESTful APIs tend to favor simpler approaches, typically involving less code gneration and automated tooling.
 A definition formar such as OpenAPI, also known as Swagger, can be used to describe RESTful APIs and produce documentation.

+### The problems with remote procedure calls (RPCs)
+A remote procedure call (RPC) is when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
+That is, the programmer writes essentially the same code whether the subroutine is local to the executing program, or remote (via Wikipedia).

+For now, myself (and most of the development world) sticks to REST and also SOAP.
+Given this, I will not further delve into this section.

+## Message-Passing Dataflow

+Asynchronous message-passing systems allow a client request (message) to be delivered to another process with low latency.
+They are similar to databases in that the message is not sent via a direct network connection, but an intermediary called a *message broker*, also called a message queue or message oriented middleware, which stores the message temporarily.

+The message broker advantages compared to RPC include:
+* It can act as a buffer if the recipient is unavailable or overloaded, and thus improve system reliability.
+* It can automatically redeliver messages to a process that has crashed, and this prevent messages from being lost.
+* It avoids the sender needing to know the IP address and port number of the recipient.
+* It allows one message to be sent to several recipients.
+* It logically decouples the sender from the recipient.

+Message-passing communication is usually one-way: a sender normally doesn't expect to receive a reply to its messages.
+It is possible for a process to send a response, but this would usually be done on a separate channel.
+This communication patter is asynchronous: the sender doesn't wait for the message to be delievered, but simply sends it and then forgets about it.

+Asynchronous message passing (using message brokers or actors), where nodes communicate by sending each other messages that are encoded by the sender and decoded by the recipient.